jlangch/venice/doc/readme/recursion.md

 ## Automated tail call optimization (TCO)

-Venice has experimental support for automated tail call optimization, but it is not yet enabled for production builds.
+Venice has support for automated tail call optimization.
 The recursive call must be in tail position.

 ```clojure